Kel-nana/Final_group_capstone_backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to express my heartfelt appreciation to Gregoire Vella, who owns the design of this project, I want to say thanks for allowing to use this design for education purposes .
+We would like to express our heartfelt appreciation to Microverse for helping doing such projects, it's building our minds and we thankfully appreciating their efforts for heliping doing these tasks.

 ## 📝 License <a name="license"></a>